karlo-babic/paradigms/4-Declarative-Concurrency.md

 ## 4. Other concurrency models
 - **Declarative concurrency** (this chapter) is concurrency in the declarative model, which gives the same results as a sequential program but can give them incrementally.
 This model is usable when there is no observable nondeterminism.
 - **Message-passing concurrency**: messages are passed between port objects, which are internally sequential.
-- **Shared-state concurreny**: threads update shared passive objects using atomic actions.
+- **Shared-state concurrency**: threads update shared passive objects using atomic actions.

 ### Message-passing concurrency
 - In the current chapter we saw how to program with stream objects, which is both declarative and concurrent.